The Concrete Herald: The Herald revival

 In 2009, Concrete resident Jason Miller revived the newspaper in both paper and electronic formats.
 Miller raised over $10,000 from over 150 businesses and individuals in the community to fund the revival.
 Since 2009, The Concrete Herald has been published as a monthly tabloid.
 The successful resurrection of the paper version in the digital age came as a surprise for the publishing industry.
 The revival has reportedly "rejuvenated" Concrete, and The Concrete Herald continues to serve as a cohesive element for the community of the upper Skagit Valley.
+The Skagit County Pioneer Association awarded Miller the Pioneer Spirit Award in 2024 for his work at the paper and for time served on the Concrete city council and as mayor.
+After 15 years in Concrete, Miller announced plans to move and sell the paper in 2025 for an asking price of $108,000.